matthewglasenapp/organelle_assembly/protocol.md

   The nano command created a new text file called "seed.fasta" in your working directory.
 To exit and save, type Ctrl+X. You will be prompted with the following message:

-  `"Save modified buffer (ANSWERING "No" WILL DESTROY CHANGES) ?"`
+  "Save modified buffer (ANSWERING "No" WILL DESTROY CHANGES) ?"

   Hit the y key to respond with "yes."
 You will be prompted again with the message:

-  `"File Name to Write: seed.fasta".`
+  "File Name to Write: seed.fasta"

   Hit the enter key to confirm the name of the file and the nano program will exit.
 Congrats, you have just created a text file using the command line interface!